marcduiker/azure-functions-university/lessons/queue.md

 |4|Using `CloudQueueMessage` Queue output bindings
 |5|Using `dynamic` Queue output bindings
 |6|Using `ICollector<T>` Queue output bindings
-|7|Creating a default Queue triggered function
+|7.1|Creating a default Queue triggered function
+|7.2|Examine & run the Queue triggered function
-|8|Change the Queue triggered function
+|7.3|Change the Queue triggered function
-|9|Host.json settings
+|8|Host.json settings

+> 📝 __Tip__ - If you're stuck at any point you can have a look at the [source code](../src/AzureFunctions.Queue) in this repository.

 ---